tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasArgument
 - Preferred Label: has Argument
-- Definition: Relates a Specification to an Argument
+- Definition: Relates a bdqffdq:Specification to a bdqffdq:Argument
 - Range bdqffdq:Argument
-- Comments: Expected to be a relationship between a Specification and an Argument, where the Argument provides a value for a Parameter (e.g., bdq:sourceAuthority), and a hasAuthoritiesDefaults for the Specification may provide a default value for the Parameter under that Specification.
+- Comments: Expected to be a relationship between a bdqffdq:Specification and a bdqffdq:Argument, where the bdqffdq:Argument provides a value for a bdqffdq:Parameter (e.g., bdq:sourceAuthority), and a bdqffdq:hasAuthoritiesDefaults for the bdqffdq:Specification may provide a default value for the bdqffdq:Parameter under that bdqffdq:Specification.

 ********************